Disability Insurance Elimination Period

 As a physician earning a high annual salary, getting through the elimination period without income can be a challenge.

-Here are some tips on how you can make it through the waiting period and cover your expenses until your benefits start to payout.
+Here are some tips on how you can make it through the waiting period and cover your expenses until your benefits start to pay out.

 1. Dip into your emergency fund

-It’s crucial that you have an emergency fund that can cover all of your financial expenses.
+It’s vital that you have an emergency fund that can cover all of your financial expenses.
 At the minimum, your fund should be able to sustain you for six months, though two years is ideal.
 The bigger your emergency fund is, the less you’ll have to worry about a loss of income.

 When calculating your monthly expenses, consider every single financial obligation.
 Emergency funds need to cover more than your mortgage, utilities, health insurance, and car payments.